-This research agenda is presented to the multihazard community to elicit the breakthroughs necessary to advance hybrid simulation methods and revitalize their use for the multi-hazard community.
-Here we identify the scientific and technical challenges that must be confronted to develop a next generation of hybrid simulation methods and thus realize its potential by permeating mainstream multihazard engineering research [1].
-The research needs and technical advances identified herein will enable more realistic and complex experimentation, for instance by their application to new problems (e.g. related to wind and coastal engineering), by explicitly handling complex interactions
+This research agenda is presented to the multi-hazard community to elicit the breakthroughs necessary to advance hybrid simulation methods and revitalize their use for the multi-hazard community.
+Here we identify the scientific and technical challenges that must be confronted to develop a next generation of hybrid simulation methods and thus realize its potential by permeating mainstream multi-hazard engineering research [2].
+The research needs and technical advances identified herein will enable more realistic and complex experimentation, for instance by their application to new problems (e.g. related to wind and coastal engineering), by explicitly handling complex interactions (e.g., including damage, nonlinear dynamics, aeroelastic effects, or uncertainties), and by expanding the numerical simulation capabilities (e.g. with new integration algorithms, for larger models, with faster rates), all underpinned by strong theoretical foundations (e.g., scaling laws, partitioning, and analysis).
+Key enabling technologies are also identified as being critical to expanding the scope of hybrid testing to exploit these methods in the manner originally envisioned.
+One such technology is the ability to reliably perform complex computations while meeting real time constraints, and do so for a variety of scenarios - each test is certainly unique.
+The community has identified many problems in which it is necessary to incorporate machine learning, adaptive control, online model updating, and predictive surrogate models into these tests.
+However, running such complex scenarios, at real time (~1000 Hz) or faster than real time (which is needed for scaled cases such as wind engineering), is not even remotely possible at this time.

-(e.g., including damage, nonlinear dynamics, aeroelastic effects, or uncertainties), and by expanding the numerical simulation capabilities (e.g. with new integration algorithms, for larger models, with faster rates), all underpinned by strong theoretical foundations (e.g., scaling laws, partitioning, and analysis).
-Engaging a community of researchers will be essential to address these barriers, and several capacity building activities are also identified herein that would be broadly beneficial.
+Engaging a broad community will be essential to address these barriers.
+This community should include relevant hazard engineering disciplines, as well as computer scientists, control experts, and practicing engineers.
+Several capacity building activities are also identified herein that would be broadly beneficial, and the sharing of open-source resources will accelerate the transfer of knowledge.
 In all of these discussions it is important to remember that hybrid simulation is a highly interdisciplinary topic, and its scientific foundations are rooted in a wide range of disciplines.
 Techniques such as hardware-in-the-loop have also been exploited in other disciplines.
 Thus, it will also be helpful to partner with other disciplines and institutes around the world to leverage relevant expertise in making these advances.